LGBTQ+ workers and retirement: Problems and solutions

 An aging support network

-Another vulnerability that impacts retirement security for older LGBTQ+ adults is the lack of available caretakers, said Chasen, noting that members of the LGBTQ+ community are three to four times less likely to have children than the general population.
+Another vulnerability that impacts retirement security for older LGBTQIA+ adults is the lack of available caretakers, said Chasen, noting that members of the LGBTQIA+ community are three to four times less likely to have children than the general population.

 “In American society, the default caretaker in an aging situation is the child,” he said.
 “As a community, we have always prided ourselves on creating our ‘families of choice’ and those have proven to be incredibly resilient and satisfying, but those families are often of the same generation, which means that when we reach out for help as we age, that person might be reaching out to us.”